The stage is set. All

 A heavy foot can be heard anywhere,

-It doesn’t scratch the ear drum like
+It doesn’t scratch the ear drum like one being dragged,

 But a heavy foot can destroy things,